arjun55cmd/Tableau_Equality_Analysis/README.md

-# Tableau Equality & Device Health Analysis
+# Tableau Equality Analysis Project

 ## 📊 Project Overview
-This project analyzes device health and equality indicators across multiple factories using interactive Tableau visualizations.
+This project presents an equality and device health analysis using Tableau.
-The objective is to identify unhealthy device patterns and compare performance across locations.
+The objective is to identify unhealthy device patterns across different factories and device types, and to derive actionable operational insights through data visualization.

+The project demonstrates practical skills in:
+- Data analysis
+- Tableau dashboard creation
+- Insight-driven reporting
+- Version control using GitHub

+---

-## 🛠 Tools Used
+## 🛠 Tools & Technologies
 - Tableau
 - Microsoft Excel
 - GitHub

+---

-## 📁 Dataset
+## 📁 Files in This Repository

-The dataset contains device-level health metrics collected from multiple factories, including:
+### 1️⃣ Dataset
+**Equality Table.xlsx**
+This Excel file contains the raw data used for the analysis, including:
+- Factory-wise data
+- Device types
+- Health status indicators

+---

+### 2️⃣ Tableau Dashboard (Packaged Workbook)
+**dashboardtableau_project.twbx**
+This is the original Tableau packaged workbook, which includes:
-- Berlin
+- Data source
-- Meiyo
+- Worksheets
-- Seiko
+- Visualizations
-- Shenzhen
+- Dashboard layout

-📂 Location: `data/Task 5 Equality Table.xlsx`

-## 📈 Dashboard Output
+➡️ Open this file directly in Tableau to explore or modify the analysis.

+---

+### 3️⃣ Dashboard Export (PDF)
+**Tableau_Equality_Analysis.pdf**
-The Tableau dashboard visualizes:
+A static PDF version of the Tableau dashboard showcasing:
 - Unhealthy device counts by factory
-- Device-type-wise health comparison
+- Device-type-wise comparison
 - Factory-level performance insights

-📂 Location: `dashboard/tableau_project_task1.pdf`
+Useful for quick viewing without Tableau.

+---

-## 🔍 Key Insights
+## 📈 Key Insights
-- Certain factories show consistently higher unhealthy device counts
+- Certain factories consistently report higher numbers of unhealthy devices
-- Specific device types contribute disproportionately to overall risk
+- Specific device types contribute disproportionately to overall health risks
-- Clear scope for predictive maintenance and operational optimization
+- The analysis highlights opportunities for predictive maintenance and process optimization

+---

-## 🚀 How to Use
+## 🚀 How to Use This Project
-1. Download the dataset from the `data` folder
+1. Download the repository
-2. Open Tableau
+2. Open `dashboardtableau_project.twbx` in Tableau
-3. Recreate or extend the dashboard using the provided data
+3. Review or extend the dashboards using the provided dataset
-4. Compare insights across factories
+4. Use the PDF for presentation or documentation purposes

+---

+## 🎯 Learning Outcomes
+- Hands-on experience with Tableau dashboards
+- Translating raw data into meaningful insights
+- Structuring analytics projects for professional portfolios

+---